Running Jenkins via boot2docker

 - execute

-- Now you can start up jenkins again as described above
+docker pull jenkins - Now you can start up jenkins again as described above

 Customizing